 A. Becoming a Part of Our Farm

-We are pleased to offer several levels of membership to meet the different needs of those joining our CSA community—we now have a Full Size Weekly Share (WS), a Mini Weekly Share (MWS), and a Bi-Weekly Share (BWS).
+We are pleased to offer several levels of membership to meet the different needs of those joining our CSA community— choose between a small, medium or large share.
+All shares are picked up weekly.
 Please read carefully (below in Section 3) to find out which one best suits your needs.

 Throughout the season, our primary form of communication is email–we typically send an email the night before your pickup.
 Please make sure that your email address is correct so that you receive these updates!
 We will keep emails to a minimum, but these will contain important information on your share, farm events, crops and harvests, newsletters, and recipes.
-Check out our blog and Facebook page to keep up-to-date with farm happenings.
+Check out our Facebook page, and Instagram to keep up-to-date with farm happenings.

 B. Our Growing Practices